A first look into the carbon footprint of federated learning: Introduction

-Whilst the carbon footprint for centralized learning has been studied in many previous works \citep{anthony2020carbontracker,lacoste2019quantifying,henderson2020towards,uchechukwu2014energy}, the energy consumption and carbon footprint related to FL remain unexplored.
-To this extent, this paper proposes to overcome this issue by giving a first look into the carbon analysis of FL.
-State-of-the-art results in deep learning are usually determined by metrics such as the accuracy of a given model or model size, while energy efficiency or privacy concerns are often overlooked.
-Whilst accuracy remains crucial, we hope to encourage researchers to also focus on other metrics that are in line with the increasing interest of the civil society for global warming.
-By quantifying carbon emissions for FL and demonstrating that a proper design of the FL setup leads to a decrease of these emissions, we encourage the integration of the released CO$_2$e as a crucial metric to the FL deployment.
+Whilst the carbon footprint for centralized learning has been studied in many previous works \citep{anthony2020carbontracker,lacoste2019quantifying,henderson2020towards,uchechukwu2014energy}, the energy consumption and carbon footprint related to FL remains virtually unexplored.
+This article provides the key step in attempting to fill this void by giving a first look into the carbon analysis of FL.
+It expands upon our initial treatment of the area \citep{qiu2021federated} with a more comprehensive study; our original paper, and this article, have also prompted significant subsequent investigations within the community \citep{3480129, 9807354, 10032558}.
+Studies of this kind are essential because state-of-the-art results in deep learning are usually determined by metrics such as the accuracy of a given model or model size, while energy efficiency is often overlooked.
+Whilst accuracy remains crucial, we hope to encourage researchers to also focus on other metrics that are in line with the increasing societal global warming awareness.
+Recent research \citep{patterson2022carbon} indicates the approaches to reduce energy and carbon emissions in centralized training in data centers.
+By quantifying carbon emissions for FL and demonstrating that very specific FL setups may lead to a decrease of these emissions, we encourage the integration of the released CO$_2$e as a crucial metric to the FL deployment.
+The scientific contributions of this work are as follows: \begin{itemize} \item \textbf{Analytical Carbon Footprint Model for FL. } We provide the first quantitative CO$_2$e emissions estimation method for FL (Section \ref{secdatacentre}), including emissions resulting from both hardware training and communication between server and clients.

+\item \textbf{Extensive Experiments.} Carbon sensitivity analysis is conducted with this method on real FL hardware under different settings, strategies, and tasks (Section \ref{secexp}).
+We demonstrate that CO$_2$e emissions depend on a wide range of hyper-parameters and that emissions derived from communication between clients and server can represent from $0.7\%$ up to more than $96\%$ of total emission.
+When compared to centralized training, we show that for different tasks and settings, FL can emit from $72\%$ to hundreds of times more carbon than its centralized version. \item \textbf{Analysis and Roadmap towards Carbon-friendly FL. } We provide a comprehensive analysis and discussion of the results to highlight the challenges and future research directions in developing carbon-friendly federated learning (Section \ref{secanalysis}). \end{itemize}